jmwohl/Openframe-JSClientDocs/source/index.html.md

 422 Unprocessable Entity | A client error prevented the request from executing succesfully (e.g. invalid address provided).
 A JSON object will be returned with an error key containing a full error message
 500 Server Error | Hopefully you will never see this...it means that something went wrong in our end.
 Whoops.

+Please check [status.geocod.io](http://status.geocod.io) for latest platform status updates, if encounter see any unexpected errors.

 # Client-side access
 > To Geocode an address using a jQuery AJAX call.